input-output-hk/marlowe-plutus/marlowe-plutus/charli3.md

 The simplest possible Marlowe contract that interacts with an oracle is shown below.
 The contract simply waits for price input from the oracle bridge and then waits for a notification to close the contract.
 (Note that the price input and notification cannot take place in the same transaction because of Marlowe's guard against double-satisfaction attacks.)
 A more realistic Marlowe contract would use the price input in its payment logic.

 ![Simplest Marlowe contract that uses the oracle bridge](images/contract.png)

+## Example

+See the example of running the oracle on `mainnet`, [charli3.ipynb](charli3.ipynb), which is best viewed [here](https://nbviewer.org/github/input-output-hk/marlowe-plutus/blob/main/marlowe-plutus/charli3.ipynb), or its [video demonstration](https://youtu.be/_9DgXb323CE).
+Note that the example is for a slightly outdated version of this Plutus script.

 ## Parameters